Frequently Asked Questions

 I am a part-time undergraduate student.
 Can I apply to the MD Program?

 Yes.
 Applicants can attend university part-time and still be considered for admission to the MD Program.
-However, to meet the GPA requirement applicants must spend at least two years in full-time study during which they take five full or equivalent courses (30 credit hours) between September and April.
+However, to meet the GPA requirement applicants must complete at least 2 years during which they meet our course load and level requirements between September and April.

-The admission process does not penalize student who continue to study part-time after obtaining an undergraduate degree.
+The admission process does not a penalize student who continues to study part-time after obtaining an undergraduate degree.

 I am still in school but have only one year that meets the minimum GPA.
 Can I apply?

 Yes.
 If you have one undergraduate year that meets the minimum GPA and you are currently enrolled in full-time studies that meet the appropriate course level and course load in the final year of your undergraduate degree, you are eligible to apply.
-If you were to receive an offer of admission, it would be conditional upon meeting the minimum GPA in your current year of study, with three of five full-course equivalents at or above the third-year academic level.
+If you were to receive an offer of admission, it would be conditional upon meeting the minimum GPA in your current year of study, with 3 of 5 full course equivalents at or above the 3rd-year academic level.

 Disability-based Consideration